Cyanocobalamin

 Cyanocobalamin is generally well tolerated.
-Minor side effects may include diarrhea and itchiness.
-Serious side effects may include anaphylaxis, low blood potassium, and heart failure.
+Minor side effects may include diarrhea, nausea, upset stomach, and itchiness.
+Serious side effects may include anaphylaxis, and low blood potassium resulting in heart failure.
 Use is not recommended in those who are allergic to cobalt or have Leber's disease.
+No overdosage or toxicity has been reported.
+It is less preferred than hydroxocobalamin for treating vitamin B_{12} deficiency because it has a slightly lower bioavailability.
+Some studies have shown it to possess an antihypotensive effect.
 Vitamin B_{12} is an essential nutrient meaning that it cannot be made by the body but is required for life.

 Cyanocobalamin was first manufactured in the 1940s.
 It is available as a generic medication and over the counter.
-In 2020, it was the 105th most commonly prescribed medication in the United States, with more than 6 million prescriptions.
+In 2023, it was the 104th most commonly prescribed medication in the United States, with more than 6 million prescriptions.

 Medical use

 Cyanocobalamin is usually prescribed after surgical removal of part or all of the stomach or intestine to ensure adequate serum levels of vitamin B_{12}.
 It is also used to treat pernicious anemia, vitamin B_{12} deficiency (due to low intake from food or inability to absorb due to genetic or other factors), thyrotoxicosis, hemorrhage, malignancy, liver disease and kidney disease.
 Cyanocobalamin injections are often prescribed to gastric bypass patients who have had part of their small intestine bypassed, making it difficult for B_{12} to be acquired via food or vitamins.
 Cyanocobalamin is also used to perform the Schilling test to check ability to absorb vitamin B_{12}.

 Cyanocobalamin is also produced in the body (and then excreted via urine) after intravenous hydroxycobalamin is used to treat cyanide poisoning.